 Another theme of The Manipulated Man is women’s enslaving of men.

-To this contradiction of sorts, Esther Vilar replies that women do it by leveraging their stupidity and looking child-like.
+To this contradiction of sorts, Esther Vilar replies that women enslave men by leveraging their stupidity and looking childlike.

-Men are feel compelled to look after her because… Who would it otherwise?
+Men feel compelled to look after women because… Who would it otherwise?

 The second pillar of enslavement is society-conditioning.

 Men simply grow up with the idea of having to take care of women and they never challenge it.

 And society then self-reinforce that idea.
 If a man doesn’t work, provide, and take care of a woman, then he is considered a failure.

 The pressure then keeps him there, working even in jobs and positions that he despises.

 It’s women, and women indoctrinate them into the ways of society, such as: taking care of women.

 Read here for a complete list of enslavement tools:

 How Women Enslave Men